natalieagus/50002/docs/Labs/lab3-part1.md

 // alu.luc body
   out = c{31x{b0}, compare.cmp}; // concatenation
 ```

+Again, your test cases **must be comprehensive**, and think of possible **edge** cases such as comparing two negative numbers together, or comparing zeroes.

 {: .important}
 It is very important to test each of your modules **incrementally** before proceeding to the next section.
 Debugging HDL is <span style="color:#ff791a; font-weight: bold;">extremely difficult</span> (no straightforward and convenient `print` statements or debugger to "pause" execution), so we shall minimise propagation of errors by testing each small module carefully.